Understanding ‘merit’ in university admissions

 Fair comment?
 The Telegraph, both in its editorial and in an article elsewhere in the paper, makes the assumption that qualification based on exam results is an objective assessment of ability, and therefore that a willingness to take other factors into account corrupts the system and introduces a new discrimination based on background (the article suggests there is discrimination against ‘middle class children’).
 Leaving aside entirely whether you can really ignore unequal outputs from schools differentiated by very unequal levels of resourcing, one needs to overcome the false assumption that different entry requirements for university courses reflect their intellectual demands.
 They don’t.
 They reflect supply and demand, which is often the product of parental social ambitions.
 As a result, universities generally have been dominated by the wealthier sections of society, but more particularly certain degree programmes leading to qualification for elite professions such as law and medicine have been close to no-go areas for the disadvantaged.

 There is, as most (including the Telegraph) recognise, clearly a problem with the school system and its less than perfect ability to provide equal opportunities for young people from all backgrounds.
 While this needs to be resolved in its own right, the effect it is having in the meantime on opportunities for some of the population cannot just be ignored.
 I would not support admitting students to courses in which they would be likely to fail.
 But I think we need to look again at how we assess both the demands of degree programmes and the ability of students to succeed.
-Ultimately this is in everyone’s interest.Explore posts in the same categories: university, higher education, society comment below, or link to this permanent URL from your own site.
+Ultimately this is in everyone’s interest.higher education, society, university comment below, or link to this permanent URL from your own site.